Prison College Program

 Find out more about our Prison College Program:

 Prison College Documents to Download & Print:

 Family members wishing to request information on behalf of an incarcerated student should call, email, or instruct the student to submit a letter requesting a packet of information be mailed to them.
 The address provided must meet facility mailing requirements.
-Adams State Extended Studies is not responsible for mailed items which are held or rejected by the correctional facility.
+The Correspondence Education Program is not responsible for mailed items which are held or rejected by the correctional facility.

 Adams State University

 Correspondence Education Program